Pavan-1997/AWS/README.md

 # AWS CodePipeline

-AWS CodePipeline invokes CI (Using CodeBuild) and CD (Using COdeDeploy)
+AWS CodePipeline invokes CI (Using CodeBuild) and CD (Using CodeDeploy)

 Jenkins is an orchestrator which implements the CI and invokes the CD